theRAPTLab/gsgo/docs/01-architecture/02-state.md

 ```

 The `InitializeState()` call not only creates initiate state, but also defines **what keys are considered valid**; the StateGroupMgr will not allow you to modify keys that doesn't already exist, and will display a warning in the console.

+NOTE: You can also pass a **graphql query string** instead of an object to load initial state from the database.

 ### Accessing State in a StateGroup